spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-setup.md

 <%(TOC)%>

 # The Example Project

+If you used the **InstallGDK.bat** script to set up your Unreal Engine Fork then you can skip this step and open the **GDKShooter.uproject** by navigating to your Engine Fork `\samples\UnrealGDKExampleProject` directory and double clicking **GDKShooter.uproject**.

+Follow the steps below if you manually built your Engine Fork, or if you want to download and set up the Example Project manually.

 ## 1: Set up

 To run the GDK and the Example Project, you need to: